hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/choosen.md

 |Value|Definition|
 |:----|:---------|
+attr_name | The name by which the function will be invoked.
+CHOOSEN | Required.
-attr_name | The name by which the function will be invoked CHOOSEN | Required n | number of records to return start_position |  Optional, to indicate which row to start with.
-Default is row 1
+n | number of records to return. start_position |  Optional, to indicate which row to start with.
+Default is row 1.

 <br>